AlternaCraft/ACLIB/README.md

     }
 }
 ```
-And now you have to load the files...
+And now you have to boot the manager...
 ```JAVA
 // List of main languages LangManager.setKeys(Langs.ES, Langs.EN, Langs.DE);